Online Counselling (Australia): How It Works For Mental Health

 30,000+ therapists with diverse specialties

-Eligible Australians with a Medicare number and card can access counselling through Medicare rebates or private health insurance.
-To access Medicare-rebated therapy, there are a few steps to take:
+Eligible Australians with a Medicare number and card can have counselling through Medicare rebates or private health insurance.
+To find mental health support through Medicare-rebated therapy, there are a few steps to take:

 - See a General Practitioner (GP): Australian citizens and permanent residents can see their GP for a mental health assessment to gauge whether a condition may be impacting their life.

-- Get a GP Referral: If, after providing an assessment, the GP determines that life is impacted by a condition, they will provide a Mental Health Treatment Plan and a referral.
+- Get a GP Referral: If, after providing an assessment, your GP determines that your life is being impacted by a condition, they will provide a Mental Health Treatment Plan and a referral.

-- Use Medicare Rebates: The Mental Health Treatment Plan and referral allow eligible Australians to see an approved provider for 6 initial sessions.
-After 6 sessions, clients must return to their GP for a mental health review before being able to access an additional 4 sessions.
-The 10 sessions are valid for one calendar year.
+- Use Medicare Rebates: The Mental Health Treatment Plan and referral allow eligible Australians to see an approved provider for six initial sessions.
+After six sessions, clients must return to their GP for a mental health review before being able to access an additional four sessions.
+The ten sessions of a mental health plan are valid for one calendar year.

 What’s the difference between online therapy services and in-person therapy services?

-- Mental health conditions like anxiety, depression, post-traumatic stress disorder (PTSD), and others
+- Mental health conditions such as anxiety (social anxiety, panic disorder, and other anxiety conditions), depression, post-traumatic stress disorder (PTSD), and bipolar disorder, among others.

 - Life challenges like career-related stress, grief, or adapting to significant life changes.

 Mental health professionals, such as a registered psychologist or trained therapist, can often provide individuals with support for whatever mental health-related conditions or circumstances they may be facing.
-Even for people without a specific concern, therapy can help individuals build mental strength, develop coping skills, and navigate life’s challenges effectively.
+That said, you don’t need a diagnosable mental health condition to benefit from online mental health support.
+Even for people without a specific concern, online therapists can often help individuals build mental strength, develop coping skills, and navigate life’s challenges effectively.

 For many issues, there are specialised programs available.
 For example, some providers have extra training and expertise in issues like stress management, trauma, alcohol use disorder, and relationship problems.